About the Trial

-All individuals who request a Jury Trial are required to attend a pre-trial conference.
-At the pre-trial conference, you will meet with the prosecutor who may explain various sentencing options including deferred disposition and driving safety course (DSC).
+All individuals who request a Jury or Bench Trial (by Judge) are required to attend a pre-trial conference.
+At the pre-trial conference, you will meet with a Prosecutor who may explain various sentencing options including Deferred Disposition and Driving Safety Course (DSC).

-You do not have to explain your side to the prosecutor if you do not want to, as you have the right to remain silent and not say anything at all.
-If you choose to speak to the prosecutor, anything that you may say, may be used against you.
-In addition, you do not have to accept a plea bargain if one is offered as you have a right to a trial.
+You do not have to explain your side to the Prosecutor if you do not want to, as you have the right to remain silent and not say anything at all.
+If you choose to speak to the Prosecutor, anything that you say may be used against you.
+In addition, you do not have to accept a plea offer if one is offered as you have a right to a trial.

-A complaint is a document that alleges the act you are supposed to have committed and that the act is unlawful.
+A complaint is a document that alleges the act you are charged with committing and that the act is unlawful.
 You may be tried only for what is alleged in the complaint.
 You have the following rights in court:

-You may call witnesses to testify in your behalf at the trial, and have the court issue a subpoena (a court order) to any witnesses to ensure their appearance at the trial.
+- You may call witnesses to testify on your behalf at the trial, and have the court issue a subpoena (a court order) to any witnesses to ensure their appearance at the trial.
 The request for a subpoena may be oral or in writing.

 If you choose to have the case tried before a jury, you have the right to question jurors about their qualifications to hear your case.
 If you think that a juror will not be fair, impartial or unbiased, you may ask the judge to excuse the juror.
 The judge will decide whether or not to grant your request.
 In each jury trial, you are also permitted to strike three members of the jury panel for any reason you choose, except illegal reason (such as a strike based solely upon a person's race or gender).

 Presenting the Case at Trial